Why does China Lead the Solar Manufacturing Market?

 The soaring-high global demand has fuelled the growth of the Chinese solar industry.
 The US heavily relies on low-cost solar modules developed by China, which are imported from Vietnam, Malaysia, India, and Thailand.

-Rising raw Materials Cost led to Higher PV Costs
+Rising raw Materials Costs led to Higher PV Costs

 Although the solar market is growing its market size, the industry is not without its challenges.
 Polysilicon, an essential component of solar panels, is experiencing a price surge due to inconsistent supply, currently at a crisis point.
 It is why solar panel producers have raised solar component prices by 20-40%.